-Although airport authorities have clearly placed restrictions on the amount of spruiking which can be done inside the terminal, you will still feel bombarded by vendors selling all the different transportation options from Cancun Airport under the sun.
+Although airport authorities have clearly placed restrictions on the amount of spruiking which can be done inside the terminal, you will still feel bombarded by vendors selling all the different transportation options under the sun.

-Our best tip for smooth sailing it to know how you want to get from Cancun Airport before you arrive.
+Our best tip for smooth sailing it to know how you want to get from the airport before you arrive.

 Although all the spruikers there want to make a sale, Mexicans are also incredibly friendly and will gladly help you find your transportation option if you explain you’ve already booked it in advance.